EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 Chapter 5: Incredible Employee Engagement Examples

-So far we've covered what employee engagement is and why it matters, how to build an employee engagement strategy, and how to effectively measure the strategies your company implements.
+So far we've covered what employee engagement is and why it matters, how to improve employee engagement, and how to effectively measure the strategies your company implements.
 But before we let you go, we also want to share a few success stories with you.

 Dentsply Sirona is the world's largest manufacturer of dental supplies and technologies.
 They employ 16,000 people across 40 different countries — most of whom are classified as out-of-office frontline workers — while also providing education courses to over 400,000 dental professionals.